Kurt Rosenfeld: SPD activism 1922-1931

 The Independent Social Democratic Party of Germany ("Unabhängige Sozialdemokratische Partei Deutschlands" / USPD), having been the product of a split in 1917, itself broke apart at the end of 1920 when the majority joined the new German Communist Party.
 Kurt Rosenfeld was part of the minority that stayed within a much diminished USPD, but the arguments continued.
-Following the assassination of Walther Rathenau in 1922, many took the view that in the post war context of economic destitution, the residual USPD now had too much in common with the SPD to persist as a separate movement.
-Kurt Rosenfeld, Theodor Liebknecht and Georg Ledebour were the most high-profile USPD opponents of any political reunification, but when, in September 1922 the political parties nevertheless formally remerged, Rosenfeld (unlike the other two) went along with the USPD majority.
+Following the assassination of Walther Rathenau in 1922, many took the view that in the post-war context of economic destitution, the remnant USPD now had too much in common with the SPD to persist as a separate movement.
+Kurt Rosenfeld, Theodor Liebknecht and Georg Ledebour were the most high-profile USPD opponents of any political reunification, but when, in September 1922 the political parties nevertheless formally merged, Rosenfeld (unlike the other two) went along with the USPD majority.